Skip to content

 In ESDM, an Aggregate is the canonical kind of consistency unit: it accepts Commands, applies the rules of the domain, and produces Events that record what happened.
 Every Event in the model is published by exactly one Aggregate (or by another consistency unit), and every Command targets exactly one.

 An Aggregate is identified by a single field – its natural key.
-The schema requires the Aggregate to declare which field that is, so the linter can verify that every Command and Event referencing the Aggregate carries the same identifier.
+Every Command and Event referencing the Aggregate carries the same identifier, so the model can trace a fact back to the Aggregate that produced it.

 Beyond identity, an Aggregate has state – the data it carries between Commands – and invariants – the rules that must hold over that state.
 Invariants are the reason Aggregates exist.
-They are the place where "you cannot withdraw from an empty account" or "a round cannot end before it has started" lives, and they are checked at the moment a Command is handled.
+They are the place where "you cannot withdraw from an empty account" or "a borrowed book cannot be borrowed again before it is returned" lives, and they are checked at the moment a Command is handled.

 The Aggregate is the workhorse, but it is not the universal hammer.
 ESDM has all four shapes because each carries a different invariant, and conflating them turns into the kind of model that is hard to reason about a year later.